-Due to the inherent uncertainties of litigation and investigations, we cannot predict the ultimate outcome of these proceedings.
-An unfavorable outcome in the lawsuits or the government investigations described above could have a material adverse effect on our consolidated financial condition and results of operations or our liquidity.

-In addition, the restatement of our 2000, 2001 and 2002 financial statements may lead to additional allegations in the pending securities class and shareholders derivative actions against us, or to additional claims being filed or to investigations being expanded or commenced.
-These proceedings, and our actions in response to these proceedings, could result in substantial costs, substantial potential liabilities and the diversion of management's attention, and could adversely affect our ability to execute our business and financial strategies.
+Moreover, due to the inherent uncertainties of litigation and investigations, and due to the remaining conditions to the finalization of our anticipated settlements, we cannot predict with certainty the ultimate outcome of these proceedings.
+An unfavorable outcome in the lawsuits or the government investigation described above could result in substantial potential liabilities and have a material adverse effect on our consolidated financial condition and results of operations or our liquidity.
+Further, these proceedings, and our actions in response to these proceedings, could result in substantial additional defense costs and the diversion of management's attention, and could adversely affect our ability to execute our business and financial strategies.